Ceramics can be produced in several ways. You can press the clay in moulds, hand-build an object, or merge slabs.

 How to smooth the surface of your clay object?

-Handmade tools like shaped credit cards or wooden beads on a handle are perfect to smooth your ceramics.
+Handmade tools like normal or shaped credit cards or wooden beads on a handle are perfect for smoothing your ceramics.
 So are light bulbs.

 Smoothing ceramics the right way

-It is best for a novice ceramist to start with grogged clay.
+For a novice ceramist, it is best to start with grogged clay.

 Grog was called ‘pebble-stones’ by my students but is fired clay that is ground up and added to clay in varying percentages, depending on what kind of work you plan to make.

-The advantage of the grog is that the work does not break easily in the kiln.
+Grog has the advantage of not breaking easily in the kiln.
 The downside is that the surface can look rough.

 These are tips to get the clay surface you desire.

-#1 Costs nothing, after all, we use plastic cards all the time
+#1 Cost nothing, after all, we use plastic cards all the time

 An expired bank card, an access card to the gym or a gift card I got from a perfumery: when I looked inside my wallet I had numerous cards I all got for free and were of no use anymore.